nickmccarty/Twitter-Sentiment-Analysis/Omari/Version2.5_10_9_2019/Main/api_README.md

 # API - api codes and error messages
 ---
+## Dedicated API Classification request route. /model_server, methods = ['POST']

+  * A separate route has been added to ingest classification requests.
+Since the model server is a separate server, it does not have the erasehateapp.com URL.
+This route redirects model server requests to the model server URL.
+This route is ONLY used by users making direct post requests for classification.
+Users of the Python library will send their classification requests directly to the model server URL.
+This is purely cosmetic, the model server URL is quite long and hard to remember.

+ * This new route accepts a list of lists as such.:
+ `[['text/tweet'], ['text2/tweet2'], ['text3/tweet3']]`

+ * API codes have been added as such:
+  - 200 = Successful
+  - 500 = Failed.
+Code error, SQL insert error, or any other exceptions.

+  - Error messages are returned to the client with more specific info.

+ **Post data must be a list of strings**

+###  Data sent, not a list

+ `if isinstance(input,list):`
+ on failure:
+ `return jsonify({ 'api_code':500, 'message':"Model Server Error, TypeError: prediction input not a list.
+Proper input ['text','text','text','text']" })
+`

+ **API error code**: 500.
+ **Message**: Model Server Error, TypeError: prediction input not a list.
+Proper input ['text','text','text','text']

+### Items in list not strings

+ `if all(isinstance(item,str) for item in input):` on failure:
+ `return jsonify({ 'api_code':500, 'message':"Model Server Error, TypeError: one or more items in prediction input not string type.Proper input ['text','text','text','text']" })`

+ **API error code**: 500.
+ **Message**:Model Server Error, TypeError: one or more items in prediction input not string type.Proper input ['text','text','text','text']

+---

 ## Dedicated API reclassification route. /api_reclass_submit, methods = ['POST']

   * A separate route has been added to ingest reclassified item.
 For the most part the route is the same as the route which serves the webpage, however the data parse, outputs and internal print statement have been adjusted to demark API usage, and better serve Erase Hate Python Library users.
 Return statements now return a response as opposed to render_template(as would happen for the web page.)

   * This new route accepts a list of lists as such.:
       `[['class label', 'text/tweet'], ['classlabel', 'text2/tweet2'], ['classlabel', 'text3/tweet3']]`
       - **Any reclassification form parsing must be completed by the user, using custom code or the Erase Hate Python Library prior to posting to this route.**

       - With the input being different from the route that serves the webpage, a new sql input helper function has been created. `enter_items_api`

   * API codes have been added as such:
     - 200 = Successful
     - 500 = Failed.
 Code error, SQL insert error, or any other exceptions.
     - 403 = ACCESS DENIED -SQL Err - authentication
     - 404 = BAD_DB_ERROR - SQL selected database nonexistent

     - Error messages are returned to the client with more specific info.

  **Errors will generally occur in two areas.
 At validation of POST data, or at SQL insert.**
   - However, since data is validated before SQL insertion is attempted, SQL error should generally not occur.
 ---

 ##  Validating data in post request.
   Data sent in post request is validated before any SQL insert is attempted.
 If validation fails, api error codes and message are also returned in the request response.